 One of the instructions listed below uses a register to hold the target address, and so can specify any 32-bit target address.
 The other two use 26 bits in the encoding for a literal address.
 This is shifted left two places (i.e. multiplied by 4) since instruction addresses must be a multiple of 4; and the high order 4 bits of the target address are taken from the current value in the pc.
-(Thus, these instructions can reach any location within the 256 MB region of memory that contains the jump instruction - the jr instruction must be used to reach a completely arbitrary location in memory, but this is rarely necessary since must programs fit in 256 MB!)
+(Thus, these instructions can reach any location within the 256 MB region of memory that contains the jump instruction - the jr and jalr instructions can be used to reach a completely arbitrary location in memory, but this is rarely necessary since must programs fit in 256 MB!)

-MIPS Assembly Language C Equivalent Notes jr rs j label jal label (Used w/\$31 to translate return) goto label label() Note 1
+MIPS Assembly Language C Equivalent Notes j . label goto label within 2 same 56 MB regi on jr label goto label anywhere jal label label() within same 256 MB region Note 1 jalr label label() anywhere jr rs (Used w/\$31 to translate return) Note 2

-1. This is the instruction used for procedure call.
-The address of the next instruction after the jal is saved in register ra (\$31), which allows the called procedure to return to the caller by using jr \$31.
+- 1. This is the instruction used for functionprocedure call.
+The address of the next instruction after the jal is saved in register ra (\$31), which allows the called procedure to return to the caller by using jr \$31. - 2.
+This is the instruction for function/procedure return.